QuietMonkey/AIChatBot/README.md

 ## Description

-For now a simple CLI chatbot and a frontend app at some point
+Vite frontend chatbot app with node server to do the openAI requests

 ## Getting Started